saron mortgage switzerland questions answers guide

 What is a SARON mortgage?

-The SARON mortgage is the new Swiss money market mortgage.
-In Switzerland, SARON mortgages are replacing the LIBOR mortgage model.
+The SARON mortgage is a Swiss money market mortgage.
+SARON mortgages replaced the LIBOR mortgages that were previously offered in Switzerland.

 Unlike fixed-rate mortgages, the interest rates of SARON mortgages are not fixed across the full mortgage term.
 Instead, interest rates follow the SARON reference rate, which can change on a daily basis.

 The interest rate of a SARON mortgage is made up of the SARON rate plus a markup added by the lender.
-If the SARON rate is negative (as has been the case for some time now), the mortgage interest rate is made up of the markup only.
+If the SARON rate is negative, the mortgage interest rate is made up of the markup only.

 SARON mortgages are primarily offered by banks.
-Most banks which offer fixed-rate mortgages also offer SARON mortgages (or will introduce these shortly).
-Pension funds generally do not offer SARON mortgages.
+Most banks which offer fixed-rate mortgages also offer SARON mortgages.
+Pension funds rarely offer SARON mortgages.

 The mortgage comparison on moneyland.ch includes SARON mortgage offers from all major Swiss banks.